chandrashekarhcs/project-dino-thunder/README.md

 ---

 ## License
 Currently, no explicit license is provided.
-Consider adding an [MIT License](https://opensource.org/licenses/MIT) or similar for clarity.
-If you intend for others to use or modify this project, please specify guidelines accordingly.

 ---